 With numerous medications readily available for a variety of medical conditions for inpatient and outpatient settings, epinephrine is not often a topic of discussion until serious medical deterioration.
 Because of its physiologic effects, epinephrine is used commonly in "code" situations including ventricular fibrillation and PEA.
-These situations require the expertise and skills of the entire healthcare team comprised of physicians, nurses, pharmacists, and more.
+These situations require the expertise and skills of the entire interprofessional healthcare team comprised of physicians, nurses, pharmacists, and more.
 During these circumstances, there is a team leader, usually an attending physician, who oversees and makes medical decisions for the patient.
 The physician, along with the help of other healthcare professionals and students, interprets EKGs and indicates if and when epinephrine is required.
 From an emergency medical technician standpoint in prehospital settings, epinephrine is already prepared for adminstration, as opposed to other hospital settings where it must be manually drawn up with a syringe.
 Interprofessional communication is vital during these times so all healthcare professionals are aware of the necessary steps required to resuscitate the patient.
 The proper dosage of medication must be administered within an appropriate period of time, as to limit risk of toxicity; thus, there should be pharmaceutical consult on these cases.
 Communication among all team members must be fluid, as all members function as an interprofessional team, not as individuals operating in silos of expertise.
 Recently, a randomized, double blinded trial was conducted in the United Kingdom whose primary endpoint was to examine the rate of survival at thirty days of out-of-hospital cardiac arrests, with secondary outcomes to study the rate of survival until hospital discharge with favorable neurologic outcome.
 More than 8000 patients were included in the study; roughly half were given parenteral epinephrine or saline placebo, with appropriate standard care.
 The conclusion was that there was a higher thirty day survival with epinephrine as opposed to saline placebo.
 However, there was no improvement in neurologic outcome.

 |||Sacha GL,Bauer SR,Lat I, Vasoactive Agent Use in Septic Shock: Beyond First-Line Recommendations.
 Pharmacotherapy.
 2019 Mar [PubMed PMID: 30644586]|